BenGalewsky/spark-hep-query/README.md

 will need more flexibility as we gain experience with new file formats.

 ### Dataset Operations
-There are some useful methods on dataset (which are mostly just passed through to Spark)
+There are some useful methods on dataset

 `count` - Returns the number of events in the dataset